o3de/o3de.org/content/docs/user-guide/features/gems/reference/gamelift/gamelift-testing-integration.md

 ---
-description: ' Learn how to use AGS Local to test your AGS integration in your Amazon Lumberyard game projects. '
+description: ' Learn how to use AGS Local to test your AGS integration in your Open 3D Engine game projects. '
 title: Testing your Amazon Games Services Integration
 ---
 # Testing your Amazon GameLift Integration {#network-gamelift-testing-integration}